roddersnz21/project-1/README.md

 ## **Purpose** ##

 Hero Pizza is a family owned Italian pizzeria based in Dublin 15 for over 20 years.
-We are passionate about Napoliatn style pizza and aim to deliver the best pizza in Dublin.
-Our supplier are locally sourced in Ireland and we use fresh and organic produce and flour.
-We use state of the art woodfie oven from Italy giving the typical Naepolitan crispy crust and soft pizza.<br><br> This website has our history, pizza menu, contact details and a booking form.
+We are passionate about Neapolitan style pizza and aim to deliver the best pizza in Dublin.
+Our suppliers are locally sourced in Ireland and we use fresh and organic produce and flour.
+Our state of the art wood fire oven comes from Italy giving the typical Neapolitan crispy crust and soft pizza.<br><br> This website has our history, pizza menu, contact details and a booking form.

 ## **User Stories** ##